drurian/fd_rain/README.md

 * Installs the project Drupal site

 The initial pass of the build script downloads several dependencies and an intermittent internet connection will affect the initial build process.

-### Compile the theme (required).
-Note that the theme will not render correctly without running npm.

-Follow the [rain_theme project README](https://bitbucket.org/mediacurrent/rain_theme/src/master/README.md) for build instructions.

 ### Troubleshooting
 * Ensure Vagrant has provisioned without errors.
 Correct errors before proceeding.
 After vagrant provision is successful it maybe be helpful to vagrant halt && vagrant up`